memsql/SingleStoreNETConnector/docs/content/tutorials/bulk-update.md

 `WriteToServerAsync` returns a `SingleStoreBulkUpdateResult`:

 * `RowsStaged` — the number of source rows loaded into the staging table.
-* `RowsMatched` — the number of destination rows matched by the join on the key columns.
-When the destination key columns are unique this equals the number of staged rows that matched; if they are not unique, a single staged row can match several destination rows, so this can exceed `RowsStaged`.
+* `RowsMatched` — the number of staged rows that matched at least one destination row on the key columns.
+This never exceeds `RowsStaged`, so `RowsStaged - RowsMatched` is the number of source rows that matched nothing. (`RowsAffected` can still exceed this when the destination keys are not unique — see below.)
 This is `null` when `ComputeRowsMatched` is set to `false` (see below).
 * `RowsAffected` — the number of rows affected by the `UPDATE`, as reported by the server.
 Its exact meaning depends on the connection's `UseAffectedRows` setting: with the default (`UseAffectedRows=false`) it counts the rows *matched* by the update — including rows that already held the new values — so it typically equals `RowsMatched`; with